ShivamKabra/Parkinson-Disease-detection/README.md

 # Parkinson-Disease-detection
-This Machine learning model aims to predict Parkinson's disease amongst individuals based on certain parameters
+This Machine learning model aims to predict Parkinson's disease amongst individuals based on certain parameters.
+This project utilizes machine learning algorithms to predict Parkinson's disease based on specific parameters.
+It involves preprocessing the data and applying various algorithms such as SVM, KNN, logistic regression, decision trees, and random forests to build predictive models.
+The performance of each model is evaluated, and the most accurate model is selected.
+The project aims to contribute to early detection and diagnosis of Parkinson's disease, potentially improving patient care and treatment strategies.